Christian video game: 1980s–1990s

 Some of the early Christian video games are sought after by computer museums, particularly video game museums and private video game collections.
 This is due to them being distributed in small numbers at hobbyist conventions or at Christian bookstores and magazines, instead of high-volume video game retailers.
 One such example is the 1983 Atari 2600 game Red Sea Crossing, of which only two copies are known to have appeared on the resale market, one of which sold for over $10,000 in 2013.
 Another such Atari 2600 game was the 1982 The Music Machine, which sold for over $5,000 in 2017.

-The 1980s also saw the earliest video game adaptions of Narnia, in the form of Adventures in Narnia and Adventures in Narnia: Dawn Treader.
+The 1980s also saw the earliest video game adaptations of Narnia, in the form of Adventures in Narnia and Adventures in Narnia: Dawn Treader.
 None of these games released on the NES, probably due to Nintendo of America's strict guidelines against religious content at the time.
 Nintendo of America's corporate stance at the time was that religious symbolism was forbidden.
 Nevertheless, even officially developed Nintendo of Japan products sometimes featured Christian symbols; for example, The Legend of Zelda featured a Christian cross on Link's shield.
 One of the first NES games to use overt Christian symbolism was Castlevania, a game which followed a Christian vampire hunter named Simon Belmont who carried weaponry such as holy water, crosses that function as boomerangs, and a blue rosary which cleared all on-screen enemies.
 Konami released a game based on Noah's Ark in Europe, but was never released in the United States, due to the aforementioned reluctance of Nintendo of America towards religious content.
 Nintendo of America's viewpoint on religious content at the time has been criticized, it even caused the censorship and modification of small-scale Christian iconography including 1989's DuckTales and Castlevania III: Dracula's Curse.
 Starting in the late 1980s, the unlicensed game developer Wisdom Tree developed a number of specifically Christian video games for the NES, such as Spiritual Warfare.
 As time went on Nintendo of America reversed their stance on religious material, now even overtly Christian games release on Nintendo platforms, just as Nintendo of Japan had always allowed.